code-cyber-arch/holbertonschool-binary_trees/README.md

 - Initializes the new node's value and parent, and sets its left and right children to NULL.
 - Returns a pointer to the new node.
 ###

-Compile using this line of code with supporting files included in [build\_file](https://github.com/amirasabdu/holbertonschool-binary_trees/tree/main/build_files)
+Compile with this line of code, ensuring that the supporting files are included in the [build](https://github.com/amirasabdu/holbertonschool-binary_trees/tree/main/build_files)
 ```sh
 gcc -Wall -Wextra -Werror -pedantic binary_tree_print.c 0-main.c 0-binary_tree_node.c -o 0-node
 ```